Advertiser Disclosure

 talech Starter $29/month If you operate a cafe or small retail shop

-talech Standard $69/month If you operate a quick-service restaurant, a fast-casual establishment, or a medium retail shop
+talech Standard $69/month If you operate a quick-service restaurant, a fast-casual establishment, or a medium size retail shop

 talech Premium $99/month If you operate a full-service restaurant, salon, spa, or another business with multiple locations